-As the use of bariatric surgical procedures has increased worldwide due to rising obesity and Type 2 diabetes, a new post-surgical complication, hypoglycemia associated with bariatric surgery, has been increasingly diagnosed and reported in the procedures that involve reducing the size of the stomach with a vertical sleeve gastrectomy (SG) or by resecting and re-routing the small intestine to a small stomach pouch (Roux-en-Y gastric bypass).
+As the use of bariatric surgical procedures has increased worldwide due to rising obesity and Type 2 diabetes, hypoglycemia related to bariatric surgery (PBH) has been increasingly reported.
+PBH can occur after procedures that involve reducing the size of the stomach with a sleeve gastrectomy (SG) or resecting and re-routing the small intestine to a small stomach pouch (Roux-en-Y gastric bypass).
 This disorder leads to frequent symptomatic hypoglycemia, often resulting in glucose concentrations low enough to cause seizures, altered mental status, loss of consciousness, cognitive dysfunction, disability and death.
 Quality of life can be severely diminished, and many patients cannot care for themselves or others, work, drive, or be left alone.
 There is no approved treatment for this condition.
-Severe cases have historically been surgically managed with near-total to total pancreatectomy, which results in insulin dependent diabetes and is associated with a greater than 6% surgical mortality risk.